plexil-bh/plexil_docs/_build/html/_sources/PLEXILExecution/UDPAdapter.rst.txt

 All of the usual Plexil language idioms and restrictions apply.
-For example, using "-" instead of "_" in the message name will fail during translation if you are using Standard PLEXIL.
+For example, using "-" instead of "_" in the message name will fail during translation if you are using Standard |PLEXIL|.

 .. _the_oncommand_interface: